SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 > "
 > ```
 >
+>Additionally, users creating the App Catalog in Site Collections, must be Site Collection Administrators on both the tenant-level App Catalog and the target Site Collection.
+>
-> Alternatively, if you are using the CLI for Microsoft 365, you must first connect to your tenant using the `spo connect` command.
+>Alternatively, if you are using the CLI for Microsoft 365, you must first connect to your tenant using the `spo connect` command.
 With PnP PowerShell you would use `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -UseWebLogin` to set up the connection.

 To create a site collection app catalog, use the `Add-SPOSiteCollectionAppCatalog` cmdlet passing the site collection where the app catalog should be created as the `-Site` parameter.